srdrt/ToolLibrary/README.md

 You can clone your forked repository to your local machine now.
 Then develop your APIs, scripts and, components.
 Commit and push your code.

 #### 3. Build Docker image
 You can build and push Docker image to GitHub Packages with simple steps.
-We've created ready-to-use Dockerfile for you.
+We've created ready-to-use Dockerfile and Github Build Actions for you.

 ##### 3.1.
 Click "Actions" tab in your forked repository.
 > <img src="http://file.primeapps.io/assets/github/actions_tab.jpg" alt="drawing" width="350"/>